magentabusiness/magentabusiness.github.io/_includes/docs/reference/coap-api.md

 ##### Publish attribute update to the server

-In order to publish client-side device attributes to ThingsBoard server node, send POST request to the following URL:
+In order to publish client-side device attributes to IoT Hub server node, send POST request to the following URL:

 ```shell
 coap://host/api/v1/$ACCESS_TOKEN/attributes